keenanjohnson/keenanjohnson/README.md

 - Led an electric aircraft engineering team that delivered the world’s longest flying, fully electric UAV to prove it was possible to create useful zero-emissions aircraft
 - Heavily involved in policy efforts related to Aerospace, Innovation, and Technology
 - Mentors companies involved in climate change and aerospace through Techstars and CleanTech Open
-- Thrived in the high-pressure mission control of [SpaceX](https://www.keenanjohnson.com/work#spacex)
+- An integral software engineer in the high-pressure mission control of [SpaceX](https://www.keenanjohnson.com/work#spacex)
 - Built a [solar-powered house](https://github.com/keenanjohnson/house-pet) that teaches about energy usage through a playful, multi-sensory experience.
 - [Built an Alexa, voice-controlled, Lego robot](https://github.com/keenanjohnson/Paige-Turner) that can turn and read the pages of books for the visually impaired.